-The Board maintains a risk matrix considering the risks affecting both the Group and the investee companies.
-This risk matrix is updated annually to ensure that procedures are in place to identify, mitigate and minimise the impact of risks should they crystallise.
+The Board maintains a risk matrix setting out the risks affecting both the Group and the investee companies.
+This risk matrix is reviewed and updated at least annually to ensure that procedures are in place to identify, mitigate and minimise the impact of risks should they crystallise.
 This enables the Board to carry out a robust assessment of the risks facing the Group, including those principal risks that would threaten its business model, future performance, solvency or liquidity.